The Silver Avenue Family Health Center (SAFHC) didn’t believe their CG-CAHPS results were accurately representative of their actual performance.

 After thorough analysis, it was found that the issue could be tied to a number of factors:

-- Inefficient method of survey delivery.
 Physically handing surveys to patients or mailing them after visits results in poor response rates; such methods of delivery are also more likely to upset or dissatisfy patients, biasing results.

-- Difficult wording.
 The paper-based surveys are not engaging for patients, with confusing wording that decreases accessibility.
 The surveys are long and difficult for patients to properly read, understand, and fill out.

 Lack of patient experience data adds to increasing administrative costs and difficulty representing diverse populations.
 As a result, SAFHC could not gather sufficient patient satisfaction feedback to receive accreditation or improve care.

 Silver Avenue Family Health Center asked Tickit Health to improve their response rates and lower survey administration costs using a digitized CG-CAHPS survey with Digital Empathy.

 In collaboration with the University of California, San Francisco, Tickit Health created an evidence-based, multilingual, low-literacy digital CG-CAHPS survey at the fifth grade reading level for SFPDH to capture the voice of a wider, more diverse sample of patients.
 The Tickit™ approach resulted in a digital CG-CAHPS survey sensitive to cultural needs, which enabled SAFHC to reach patients in a more accessible, timelier way.